NI Railways: History

 NIR has three EMD class 111 locomotives, 111–113, for freight and passenger use, built in October 1980 (111–112) and December 1984 (113).
 During the eighties it was apparent that additional trains would be needed.
 BREL built nine 450 Class sets on former Mark 1 underframes between 1985 and 1987.
 The power cars had an English Electric 4SRKT engine recovered from former 70 Class units (except 459, which used the engine recovered from 80 Class power car 88) and had two English Electric 538 traction motors.
 The sets were three-car diesel-electric multiple units, based on a more modern British design, with air-operated sliding doors.
 They were withdrawn from service in 2012 and replaced by new 4000 Class diesel multiple units.
 In 1994, NIR bought two EMD 208 Class locomotives identical to Iarnród Éireann's 201 Class.
 These haul the cross-border Enterprise dedicated trains of modern carriages.

 Since 2002, NIR has modernised its rolling stock, with a full fleet replacement of new trains built by the Spanish company CAF.
 23 Class 3000 diesel multiple units made up the first batch of trains ordered at a cost of £80 million.
 They offered greater capacity, performance and accessibility than their predecessors when they were delivered in 2004 and 2005.
 The next order was for 20 Class 4000s, built 2010–2012.
 These offered similar benefits to the Class 3000s and completed the fleet replacement.
-Additionally, NIR has purchased 23 new carriages, via an option in the existing Class 4000 train procurement contract, these are to be used to extend Seven trains from three cars to six cars,which will add much more capacity and will also allow only one guard to be needed on a six-car train, which required two before.
+Additionally, NIR has purchased 23 new carriages, via an option in the existing Class 4000 train procurement contract, these are to be used to extend Seven trains from three cars to six cars, which will add much more capacity and will also allow only one guard to be needed on a six-car train, which required two before.

+In 2021, Translink announced it would change all of its iconic logos (used for the previous 25 years in the Translink brand and sub brands such as NI Railways, Ulsterbus & Metro) to a new design.
+The design was intended to focus to "modernise and simplify the brand presence".
+The creation of the logo cost £15,000 and was created by Belfast-based company McCadden Design in partnership with Translink.

 Performance

-The latest performance figures for NIR according to Translink are 99% of trains arriving at the final destination within five minutes and 100% within ten minutes of the scheduled time.
+Translink's performance statistics for the 26 weeks up to 30 March 2025 noted an average punctuality for rail services of 96.2 %, with the Portadown/Newry Line showing the greatest average punctuality at 97.8 %, and the Portrush Line the least at 94.2 %.
 Among other accolades, NIR won the UK Rail Business of the Year Award for 2008.

 NIR carried 13.4 million passengers in 2014–15 (up from 10.4 million in 2010–2011), representing 417 million passenger-km and earning £43.6 million in ticket sales.

 In 2018–2019, NIR recorded 15.8 million passenger journeys, the largest in the company's 50-year history.